Edgar-Donk/tkinter.ttk.style/README.md

     idraw.line([x0, y0+i, x0+wi, y0+i], fill=(int(r),int(g),int(b)))
 ```
 The starting colour has been adjusted so that the first line depicts the right colour, so now we need to ensure that the last line is
-on the finishing colour, so the differences have been enlarged slightly.
+on the finishing colour, so the component differences have been enlarged slightly.

 We can use an assisting function that produces the required linear interpolation.
 ```